oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ### error

+The `error` builtin interrupts the program, raising an error with a descriptive string and integer status code.

-The `error` builtin raises a fatal error.
-In YSH, it's customary to use it instead of `return 1`, since it provides more information:
+In YSH, it's customary to use it instead of `return 1`, since it provides more information.

     proc p {
       if ! test -d /tmp {